-- death or loss of mental capacity of a sole attorney - in a financial decisions LPA, bankruptcy of the donor or the sole attorney, or the donor or sole attorney becomes subject to a debt relief order - a sole attorney is married or in a civil partnership with the donor and the relationship legally ends, unless the donor makes an instruction that the attorney can continue acting in these circumstances - a sole attorney no longer wants to act (known as 'disclaiming') - there is more than one attorney, and one attorney dies, or is unable to act, or no longer wants to act, when all decisions under the LPA must be made jointly - revocation by the donor or the Court of Protection.
+- death of the donor - death or loss of mental capacity of a sole attorney - in a financial decisions LPA, bankruptcy of the donor or the sole attorney, or the donor or sole attorney becomes subject to a debt relief order - a sole attorney is married or in a civil partnership with the donor and the relationship legally ends, unless the donor makes an instruction that the attorney can continue acting in these circumstances - a sole attorney no longer wants to act (known as 'disclaiming') - revocation by the donor or the Court of Protection.

 If you have appointed one or more replacement attorneys, the LPA may be able to continue if an original attorney is unable or no longer wants to act.
-If the donor dies, an LPA ends.

 If the donor or an attorney dies, the OPG must be notified and sent the LPA documents.
 You do not need to send a copy of the death certificate unless the OPG request this.

-5 Existing Enduring Powers of Attorney
+4 Existing Enduring Powers of Attorney